 What Works in Social Policy?

-U.S. social programs, set up to address important problems, often fall short by funding specific models/strategies (“interventions”) that are not effective.
-When evaluated in scientifically-rigorous studies, social interventions in K-12 education, job training, crime prevention, and other areas are frequently found ineffective or marginally effective.
-Interventions that produce sizable, sustained effects on important life outcomes tend to be the exception.
-Meanwhile, respected government measures show that the United States has made little progress since the late 1970s in key areas such as reducing poverty1 and increasing K-12 educational achievement.2
+Most social programs are unfortunately found not to produce the hoped-for effects when rigorously evaluated.
+When evaluated in scientifically-rigorous studies, programs in K-12 education, employment and training, crime prevention, and other areas are too often found ineffective or marginally effective.
+Programs that produce sizable effects on important life outcomes exist, but tend to be the exception – a pattern that occurs not just in social spending, but in other fields where rigorous evaluations are conducted, such as medicine and business.1 Meanwhile, respected government measures show that the United States has made little progress since the late 1970s in key areas such as reducing poverty2 and increasing K-12 educational achievement.3

 To Help Address This Problem:

-Click Here for the Full List of Interventions, with Brief Abstracts
+Click Here for the Full List of Programs, with Brief Abstracts

 Interventions Organized by Policy Area: